mbouazza-dev/RMI-WebService/README.md

 <h1 align="center"> RMI-WebService</h1>

 <p align="center">
-RMI-WEBSERVICES is a Java application for employees to buy and resell products.
+RMI-WEBSERVICES is a Application made up of several Java micro services, for employees to buy and resell products.
+This project is based on SOAP and RMI architecture.
 Employees can make purchases in multiple currencies, use a banking service, and use a foreign service to open the app to other users.
 </p>